Baagsma/PBQA/README.md

   ...
 ```

 For more examples, look at the pattern files in the [examples](examples) directory.
+For more information on GBNF grammars, see the [this page](https://github.com/ggerganov/llama.cpp/tree/master/grammars#gbnf-guide).

 ## Roadmap
 Future features in no particular order with no particular timeline: